RaygenEngine/Kaleido/Readme.md

 ## Requirements

-The development is done mainly done on MSVC 19.22.
+The development is done on MSVC 19.22.
 Clang-cl v9 is also regularly tested.
 CMake 3.11 is required.

 ## Getting started